institut-galilee/2022-ml-iot-lab-1/README.md

 # 2022-ml-iot-lab-1

+The following activities will be useful for the final project.
+The various components that you will build throughout this lab will be included in the NetworkManager and the Mobile application of the project (more information about these parts later).

 ## Part one
 * Setting up a local network using you PC as a hotspot (access point);
 * Launch the local network either manually or programmatically (you have to search for platform-specific solutions).